-Free Chapter from "The Forsaken" (Children of Cain Book One)
+Free Chapter from "The Forsaken" (The Thirteen Tribes of Cain Book One)

 Her innocence had drawn them to the woman.
 Tonight’s prey was named Laura, and her ridiculous optimism made her perfect for their twisted little game.
 They had been at it all night, hunting her from dream to dream.
 The two friends, Deverick and Onan, liked to work as a tag team.
 First, Onan entered her subconscious, learning all he could about her hopes and fears.
 Then, he became part of the dream, making himself one with her fantasy like the romantic hero, a dark, mysterious lover.
 Only after she had succumbed to his friends’ influence did Deverick disturb her universe, re-arranging the dream into something horrible and sickening: himself, the monster in the darkness that fed on her fear.
 Laura kept turning to Onan to rescue her, believing he was her hero, a part of her mind.
 She did not realize that he, and the demon that chased her, were in league with one another, best friends enjoying the simple pleasure of tormenting her.
 Even as children, dream hunting had always been their favorite forbidden pastime.

 In her latest attempt to protect herself, their victim had transformed the dream into a place where she felt safe.
 Her childhood home, a simple brick bungalow in a non-descript suburban neighborhood.
 Behind her, Deverick was a pack of red-eyed savage wolves followed by a black tempest that ate up the blue sky as it moved toward her.

 Suddenly, Onan swung open her front door.
 “Laura!”
 He beckoned the confused woman, and, like a trusting fool, she ran to him and to the refuge of the home she loved.